-Then the cells grow and divide in an uncontrolled man ultimately spreading throughout the body and interfer with the functions of normal tissues and organs.
+Then the cells grow and divide in an uncontrolled maiIndia Today | Sponsored ultimately spreading throughout the body and interfer with the functions of normal tissues and organs.
 As a whole, this condition leads to cancer.
 Cancer develops from defects in fundamental regulatory mechanisms of the cell.